 Abstract.
-Phenolagical stages of several grasses, shrubs, trees and herbaceous dicots are described at a site typical of rangelands in the Monte Phytogeographical Province (Argentina).
-High soil water levels determined an extension of tillering during summer in the autumn-winter-spring perennial grasses, and during late-spring and summer in the spring-summer perennial grasses.
+Phenological stages of several grasses, shrubs, trees or herbaceous dicots are described at a site typical of rangelands in the Monte Phytogeographical Province.
+High soil water levels determined an extension of tillering during summer in the autumn-winter-spring perennial grasses, and during latespring and summer in the spring-summer perennial grasses.
 This cautions about strictly classifying these grasses as either cool-or warm-season species.
-Stem elongation, flowering, fructification and/or seed dispersal in several perennial grasses, and the boot stage, flowering and/or the reproductive stage in some woody species occurred earlier in dryer than in wet springs.
-However, reproductive phenological phases in other perennial grass and woody species were either advanced or extended later into the season as years became wetter.
-During wet summers, sprouting can extend even until early autumn in the woody species suggests they are well adapted to the great intra - and interannual variation in rainfall which can occur in the region under study.
+Stem elongation, flowering, fructification and/or seed dispersal in several perennial grasses, and the boot stage, flowering and/or the reproductive stage of development in some woody species occurred earlier in drier than wetter springs.
+However, reproductive phenological phases in other perennial grass and woody species were either advanced or extended later into the season as years become wetter.
+During wet summers, sprouting can extend even until early autumn in the woody species.
+The temporal plasticity in the phenology of the grass, herbaceous dicots or woody species suggests that they are well adapted to the great intra- and interannual variation in rainfall which can occur in the studied region.